 If you want to rent a car, I recommend you make your reservation in advance to find an advantageous rate and choose the car you prefer.
 Among many car rental sites, Discovercars.com is recommended as using the site is simple and intuitive, the prices are very competitive, and there is a wide choice of cars.
 If you use the filters, you can choose the type of car and the options you prefer.

 TOP Things to do in South Tenerife

 Tenerife is an extraordinary island for various reasons and, above all, from a naturalistic point of view.
-Because also if it is true that some stretches of the south coast of Tenerife are very touristy and not very authentic as they seem designed specifically for tourism, in Tenerife, it is possible to see whales and dolphins and observe the stars as in few other places in the world.
+Even if it is true that some stretches of the south coast of Tenerife are very touristy and not very authentic as they seem designed specifically for tourism, in Tenerife, it is possible to see whales and dolphins and observe the stars as in a few other places in the world.